About arc42

 Business context

-• Player (user, person): the player interacts with our system by using the front-end or user interface of the application to play the question games.
+• User: the player interacts with our application by using the front-end of the application to play the question game, sign up and log in.

-• Our system (internal system) : our system allows the player to play the question games, and it will interact with the WikiData API and LLM API by using queries to get the questions and options, and to ask for hints related to the questions respectively.
+• Application : our application allows the player to play the question games, and it will interact with the WikiData API and LLM API by using queries to get the questions and options, and to ask for hints related to the questions respectively.
+It also allows to authenticated the player and allows them to see their statistics.

 • WikiData API: API to extract the information for generating the different questions, options and answers.